 The reason Craig is dragged into this is because of Smokey.
-Smokey pushed him to smoke some of the marijuana, and then threw him under the bus when he mentioned Craig’s name to Big Worm and brought him into his delinquency.
+Smokey pushed him to smoke some of the marijuana, and then threw him under the bus when he mentioned Craig’s name to Big Worm.

 The adventure to secure $200 ensues.